wddwycc/InfiniteKit/README.md

 - `Pull to refresh`
 - `Pull to load more`

-Most junior developers would build up this data flow repeatedly, which would eventually lead to code redundancy and duplicated test cases.
+Most junior developers would build up the data flow repeatedly, which would eventually lead to code redundancy and duplicated test cases.
-For senior developers, infinite scroll can be abstracted into a common pattern.
+In most cases, Infinite scroll can be abstracted into a common pattern.
 InfiniteKit exists to let developers use this pattern easily, create full-featured infinite scroll faster, and in declarative style.

 Let's build up a infinite scroll to list github users using [Github Open API](https://developer.github.com/v3/users/#get-all-users):